Griner No. 1 pick by Phoenix Mercury in WNBA Draft

 Washington took Ohio State guard Tayler Hill fourth.

 "I didn't know for sure,'' Hill said.
 "I talked to a few WNBA coaches.
-I talked to coach Thibault a few times and he was excited about me.
+I talked to coach (Mike) Thibault a few times and he was excited about me.
 I'm excited, really a feeling you can't explain.''

 The New York Liberty and new coach Bill Laimbeer took Texas A&M's Kelsey Bone fifth and then two picks later drafted Oklahoma State's Toni Young.
-Seattle, which will be without Lauren Jackson and Sue Bird this season because of injuries took Maryland's Tianna Hawkins in between the Liberty picks.
+Seattle, which will be without Lauren Jackson and Sue Bird this season because of injuries, took Maryland's Tianna Hawkins in between the Liberty picks.

 San Antonio took Syracuse center Kayla Alexander eighth, Cal's Layshia Clarendon went ninth to Indiana.
 Los Angeles took Kentucky's A'dia Mathies 10th.
-Connecticut drafted UConn forward Kelly Faris 11th and Minnesota closed out the first round picking Nebraska's Lindsey Moore.
+Connecticut drafted UConn forward Kelly Faris 11th and Minnesota closed out the first round by picking Nebraska's Lindsey Moore.

 "There's no question that this draft class has potential to be a moment in time and we'll look back 10, 20 years and remember that class that came in with Brittney, Skylar and Elena,'' Richie said.
-"Having spent the last two days with a couple of the other prospects there are a couple surprise in there too.''
+"Having spent the last two days with a couple of the other prospects there are a couple surprises in there too.''

-This was the first season that the draft was televised in primetime.
+This was the first season that the draft was televised in prime time.